- "Bonniey Charlie's noo awa

 - The Wrongful Heir to the Throne

-- You Will Be Assimilated: Following Culloden the British Government managed to, by shrewd policy, attain peace in the Highlands and even convince Highlanders to fight for them.
-As a result, the Highland units of the British Army toured the world, gaining a reputation as Badass Regiments in the Americas, against Napoleon, in India and the Crimea, and against the Boers, amongst others.
+- You Will Be Assimilated: Following Culloden the British government managed to, by shrewd policy, attain peace in the Highlands and even convince Highlanders to fight for them.
+As a result, the Highland units of the British Army toured the world, gaining a reputation as some of the most feared Badass Regiments in the British Army, serving in the Americas, against Napoleon, in India, the Crimea, against the Boers, and against the German Empire (whose soldiers referred to the kilted Highlanders 'as devils in skirts') among others.

 Depictions in fiction:

 - This series of wars has been dealt with in fiction by several authors, including Sir Walter Scott and Robert Louis Stevenson.

 - One of the most famous fictional works about this is Kidnapped by Robert Louis Stevenson, which is about an Odd Friendship between a lowland boy of Hanoverian persuasion and a Jacobite Highland warrior.